DigitalFuturesOCADU/YouveBeenNotified/ArduinoGraphics_R4.md

 #### Returns

-1 for success, 0 on failure.
+Boolean: true for success, false on failure.

 #### Example